 Today’s guest is Haywood Talcove, CEO Lexis Nexis Special Services.
 He talks about Identification on an Enterprise Network.
+They have found that identification on an enterprise network can improve security.
 The interview talks about waste, fraud, and abuse from a new perspective: making sure you get what you deserve.

 Most listeners may have used the services of Lexis Nexis in college for a research paper.
 They collect data on a wide range of topics.
 Lexis Nexis Special Services was cut away from the primary company to focus on addressing issues with the federal government.